 > Return to the party

-I sketched the rough lineart for this piece at the same time as The Worst Day Of My Life.
+I sketched the rough lineart for this piece at the same time as Out of Hand.
 In the process, I noticed some subtle and non-subtle problems with the lineart of that piece.
-It was a good experience, if discouraging.
-It's rough to be at the end of a 15-hour lineart project and learn you need to redo a lot of it!
+It was a good experience, even though it was discouraging.
+It's rough to be at the end of a 15-hour lineart project and have to redo a lot of it!
 The style of most of these paintings has a dreamlike roughness to it, which is pretty forgiving of errors in scale and perspective.
 But it cannot swallow all mistakes, and being able to accommodate a mistake does not mean the painting would not be improved by fixing the errors.

 This painting is more about texture than anything else, and (as I often find myself saying here) is highly experimental.
-I used no blending here, using exclusively a glossy and hard-edged uneven brush for both linework and colors.
-I achieved shading by choosing transition colors deliberately and working back and forth in both colors, as well as using intricate hand-applied textures.
+I used no blending in Beneath Her Face, using a single uneven solid brush for both linework and colors.
+I achieved shading one line at a time, as well as using intricate hand-applied textures.

 It is a thin line sometimes between subtlety and emptiness.